On the $\mathcal{P}$-positions of some infinite families of Slow $A$-Nim: Introduction

 \section{Introduction}

-The game of \Nim~consists of several stacks of tokens.
-Two players alternate taking one or more tokens from one of the stacks, and the player who cannot make a move loses. \Nim~is an example of an {\em impartial combinatorial game}, that is, all possible moves and positions in the game are known (there is no randomness), and both players have the same moves available from a given position (unlike in Chess).
-In impartial combinatorial games, positions fall into one of two outcome classes, the $\P$- and the $\N$-positions (see, for example,\cite{AlbNowWol2019} or \cite{WinningWays}).
-From a $\P$-position, a player is bound to lose, while from an $\N$-position, there is a winning strategy.
-Therefore, knowing the set of $\P$-positions is all one needs to know about a game because the winning strategy it to move to one of the \P-positions.
+The game of \Nim, introduced and solved in 1901 by Charles L. Bouton~\cite{Bouton:1901} is a two-player game on $n$ stacks of tokens.
+The players alternate taking one or more tokens from a single stack, and the player who cannot make a move loses. \Nim~is an impartial combinatorial game, where all possible moves and positions of the game are known (there is no randomness) and both players have the same moves available from a given position (unlike in Chess).
+In impartial combinatorial games, positions fall into one of two outcome classes, the $\N$- and the $\P$-positions.
+Assuming optimal play by both players, a player can win if starting from an $\N$-position (by always moving to a \P-position), while a player starting in a \P-position is bound to lose against a wise adversary.
+Therefore, knowing the set of $\P$-positions suffices to determine who will win the game and what the winning moves are.
+The $\P$-positions are characterized by the well-known property of finite impartial games, namely that there is no move from a \P-position to another \P-position, and that there is at least one move from every \N-position to a \P-position.
+Alternatively, \P-positions are those positions that have a Sprague-Grundy value of zero.
+For these and other basic properties of impartial combinatorial games see, for example,\cite{AlbNowWol2019} or \cite{WinningWays}.